 In 2019, Public Works began a Streetlight Planning Operations Rehabilitation Evaluation (SPORE) program to identify streetlight poles in need of replacement.
-This requested funding would allow for poles to be replaced based on these SPORE results, removing potential hazards and increasing public safety.
-Budgeting for these replacements will allow Public Works to proactively plan replacement cycles for streetlights, helping to avoid intra-year funding shortfalls.
+This funding will allow for poles to be replaced based on these SPORE results, removing potential hazards and increasing public safety.
+Budgeting for these replacements allows Public Works to proactively plan replacement cycles for streetlights, helping to avoid intra-year funding shortfalls.
 For example, in FY 2022, twelve historic poles were replaced on Harrison Boulevard due to many anchors being damaged due to age; the lack of planned funding necessitated an IBC to cover the replacement costs.